Trarizon/Trarizon.Library/src/Trarizon.Library/README.md

 - Async
     - `GetAwaiter` : Support `await` keyword for `ValueTask?`, `ValueTask<>?`
     - `CatchCancallation` : Return a awaitable that will catch `TaskCancellationException`.
+- Delegate
+    - `Create` : Create delegate with an `object` and a static method.
+It is actually the way compiler use to create delegate for extension methods.
 - Enum
     - `HasAnyFlag` : Check if a enum value has one of given flags.
 - Random